 By importing the name of his hometown, William Newby intentionally, or unintentionally, brought a bit of Scotland to our city, McMinnville.

-The Celtic Heritage Alliance is going to build on that Scottish connection and bring the “Mac” back in McMinnville in 2018 with the McMinnville Scottish Festival!
-Join us June 9th and 10th at Linfield College
+The Celtic Heritage Alliance is going to build on that Scottish connection and bring the “Mac” back in McMinnville in 2019 with the McMinnville Scottish Festival!
+Join us June 13th & 14th at Linfield College.

 As the current President of the Celtic Heritage Alliance, Chris welcomes you to the first annual Scottish Festival and Highland games in his home town of McMinnville.
-Community leadership is a passion for Chris as he actively serves as Chair of the Board for the McMinnville Chamber of Commerce, is serving his 9th year as a lay member of the Yamhill County Budget Committee and as Treasurer of the REAL Heroes organization.
-Chris has spent over the last 5 years at Oregon Mutual Insurance Group as their Government Affairs and Project Manager.
+Community leadership is a passion for Chris as he actively serves as past chair of the Board for the McMinnville Chamber of Commerce, Chris has spent over the last 6 years at Oregon Mutual Insurance Group as their Government Affairs and Project Manager.
 He enjoys getting outdoors with his family, fishing, camping, and playing golf.
-Chris lives in McMinnville with his wife Niki and three children, Lauren (14), Ava (12), and Davis (10).
+Chris lives in McMinnville with his wife Niki and three children, Lauren (16), Ava (14), and Davis (12).

 Gretchen enjoyed attending Highland Games as a spectator before being dared in 2012 to go to her first practice and was immediately hooked.
 She was honored to attend the 2014 World Masters in Inverness, Scotland.
 She has been an Athletics Judge for 3 years Originally from Boston, her Scottish roots go back to Middle Ages and also include connections to each of the six Celtic Nations.

 Chris is Celtic Heritage Alliance’s marketing aficionado.
-He is the mastermind behind the festival’s website and social media presence.
-When Chris isn’t focused on putting the “Mac back in McMinnville,” he is setting up at other festivals around the state offering a plethora of delicious treats from his own line of food trucks at Durig Catering.
-Chris enjoys playing the flute, woodworking and vacationing with his wife Niki, and 5 children.
+He is the mastermind behind the festival’s website, social media presence, and ongoing promotions for CHA sponsored events.
+When Chris isn’t buried at his office on 3rd St fighting the gods of Google and social platforms to help put the “Mac back in McMinnville,” he is setting up at other festivals around the state offering a plethora of delicious treats from his own line of food trucks at Durig Catering.
+Chris enjoys wine barrel woodworking, playing on his tractor, and traveling with his wife Niki, and 5 children.